opentensor/developer-docs/docs/getting-started/running-a-public-subtensor.md

 ## Query archived data

-After you install the public subtensor as described in the below sections, you can query for blockchain data older than previous 300 blocks via the archive node like this:
+We recommend that you use archive public subtensor node to retrieve blockchain data older than the previous 300 blocks.
+See the below example:

 For example, to sync with a specific block number `12345` that is older than the 300 blocks: